Shoyeb45/DataScience/TimeSeriesAndForecasting/week-1/README.md

 **4. Practical Example: US Employment Dataset**

 - Both additive and multiplicative decompositions can be applied to real-world data such as US employment figures.
-- The choice between additive and multiplicative models depends on whether seasonal and irregular variations are constant or proportional to the trend[1].
+- The choice between additive and multiplicative models depends on whether seasonal and irregular variations are constant or proportional to the trend.

 <p>
     <img src="./image/mdOfUSETS.png">